lega911/alight_docs/docs/source/docs0.rst

 3. How to listen events
 -----------------------

-You can bind any events using syntax ``al-on.event.modifier="expression"`` or shorter version ``@event.modifier="expression"``, example:
+You can bind any events using syntax ``al-on.event.modifier="expression"`` or shorter version ``@event.modifier="expression"``

 .. code-block:: xml
-    :caption: html
+    :caption: Example

     <button al-on.click="onClick()"></button>
     <button @click="onClick()"></button>

-Also you can use different modifiers, example:

 .. code-block:: xml
-    :caption: html
+    :caption: Also you can use different modifiers, example

     <input @keydown.left="goLeft()" />
     <div @mousemove.throttle-300="moveWithDelay()"></div>